Tomas-Ka/green-web-template/README.md

 # Green Web Template
+Except it's totally blue now

 This Jekyll template is a way to organize and publish your thoughts from [Obsidian](https://obsidian.md/) to the web, complete with backlinks, notes graph, and wikilink support.
 This template was modified by [Megumi Tanaka](https://megumi.co) in 2021.
 Here's <a href="https://garden.megu.space/your-first-note.html#installation" class="internal-link">how to install this template</a>.
 View this template on [Github](https://github.com/meewgumi/green-web-template).

 Based on the [Jekyll digital garden template](https://github.com/maximevaillancourt/digital-garden-jekyll-template) by Maxime Vaillancourt.

+# To run locally
+1. install ruby and rubygems (`pacman -S rubygems ruby` on arch)
+    * If on arch, make sure you set your path properly, see [this](https://wiki.archlinux.org/title/Ruby#RubyGems)
+3. install the bundle gem (`gem install bundler`)
+4. run bundler `bundle`
+5. run locally with `bundle exec jekyll serve`

 ## How is this different?